Who can be a Councillor

 There are various reasons which prevent a person from standing at an election and prospective candidates are advised to take their own independent legal advice on such matters.

-Restrictions on being a councillor
+Restrictions on being a Councillor

-A person will be disqualified from being a district councillor if they:
+A person will be disqualified from being a district Councillor if they:

 • hold a paid office or employment made or confirmed by the council